LogSentinel/scan-logs/README.md

 Invoking the script:

+There are two ways to invoke the script.
+The easiest one is to download the scan-logs.sh shell script and simply run it:

+    > sudo scan-logs.sh

+If you already have pip installed, you can download the python script and the html report templace and run it as follows:

     > sudo python scan-logs.py

 After running the script, an HTML report is generated in the current folder.